rpf13/alpstein-mountains/README.md

 - As a visiting user, I would like to see a gallery of pictures to get an impression of the landscape
 - As a visiting user, I would like to get some information about recommended tours
 - As a visiting user, I would like to have a contact form to get more informations
+- As a visiting user, I would like to get a confirmation, that sending the contact form was successful
 - As a visiting user, I would like to see a map of the area, in order to understand, where these mountains are located

 ### Color Scheme